nodogsplash/nodogsplash/README.md

 NoDogSplash is optimised for target devices with limited resources.

-**If you want a more sophisticated authentication system** providing a dynamic web interface, you need the openNDS package rather than NoDogSplash.
+**If you want a more sophisticated authentication system** providing a dynamic web interface, you need openNDS (https://github.com/openNDS/openNDS) rather than NoDogSplash.

 **All modern mobile devices**, most desktop operating systems and most browsers now have a Captive Portal Detection (CPD) process that automatically issues a port 80 request on connection to a network.
 Nodogsplash detects this and serves its 'splash' web page.